FreshRSS/FreshRSS/docs/en/admins/16_OpenID-Connect.md

 After being properly configured, OIDC support can be activated in the FreshRSS UI.

 During install, admins should be able to select the 'HTTP' Authentication Method.
-After install this option can be changed in the 'Administation > Authentication' section.
+After install this option can be changed in the 'Administration > Authentication' section.